Henrikas-Kiupelis/timestar/API/v3/APIv3.md

 ## Description

-This API is an extension of APIv2; it is intended to extend v2 by optimizing some of the methods, from both performance and usability standpoints; it uses same format as APIv2, however, there might be more detailed descriptions of endpoints; the prefix for the API is
+This API is an extension of APIv2; it is intended to extend v2 by optimizing some of the methods, from both performance and usability (front end) standpoints; it uses same format as APIv2, however, there might be additional info;
+the prefix for the API is

     http://{IP}:{PORT}/timestar/api/v3/